Seahawks' DK Metcalf posts 10.37-second time in 100M dash at 2021 USATF Golden Games

 DK Metcalf won't be running in this year's Tokyo Olympics, but the Seahawks wide receiver still put up a respectable time in Sunday's USA Track and Field Golden Games and Distance Open.

-Metcalf posted a 10.37-second run in the 100-meter dash, finishing last in a nine-man race and fifteenth overall in the field.
+Metcalf posted a 10.37-second time in the 100-meter dash, finishing last in his nine-man race and 15th overall in the field of 17.

 "I'm just happy to be here, excited to have the opportunity, thank God for the opportunity to run against world-class athletes like this," Metcalf said afterward, via NBC Sports.
 "Just to test my speed against world-class athletes like this."